Introduction:

 1. Can memory and communication improve after a stroke?

 Yes.
-With therapy and consistent practice, many people regain skills through the brain’s ability to rewire itself.
+Through therapy and consistent practice, many adults regain skills thanks to the brain’s ability to rewire itself.

-2. What’s the difference between memory loss and dementia?
+2. What’s the difference between normal memory loss and dementia?

-Memory loss can be temporary (caused by stress, medication, or injury), while dementia is a progressive condition that worsens over time.
+Memory loss can be temporary or related to stress or medication.
+Dementia is a progressive condition that worsens over time.

 3. How can I practice speech therapy at home?

-4. Are memory aids like notebooks or reminders helpful?
+4. Are memory aids like notebooks or apps helpful?

 Absolutely.
-External memory supports are proven tools to reduce stress and increase independence.
+External supports reduce stress, improve organization, and increase daily independence.

 5. When should I seek professional help?